splunk/public-o11y-docs/private-preview/splunk-o11y-plugin-for-grafana/deploy-grafana-k8s.rst

     Only Splunk Observability Cloud admins can create and grant access to access tokens.

 .. note::
-    By default, the Splunk plugin for Grafana is unsigned.
+    By default, the Splunk Observability Cloud plugin for Grafana is unsigned.
 To optionally self-sign the private plugin, see :new-page:`Sign a plugin <https://grafana.com/developers/plugin-tools/publish-a-plugin/sign-a-plugin>`.
 If you don’t self-sign the plugin, you’ll need to set an environment variable during installation.

 .. _grafana-plugin-install-k8s: